-Wallis began an affair with Argentine, Felipe de Espil, a diplomat.
+Wallis began an affair with Argentine diplomat, Felipe de Espil.

-Wallis visited Paris before sailing to the Far East on USS Chaumont.
+Wallis paid a visit to Paris before sailing to the Far East on the USS Chaumont.

 Wallis began an affair with Count Galeazzo who she met in Beijing.
 She became pregnant and had an abortion.
 The procedure left her unable to have children.

 1928 (21st July)